BlockchainCommons/WIPs-IETF-draft-envelope/preparing_mermaid.md

 3. In Illustrator, flatten the image:

-* Remove all clip groups.
+* Release all clip groups.
+* Outline all text.
 * Ungroup all groups.
-* Outline all text.
 * Remove the invisible border around the entire page.
-* Remove the smaller invisible border around the artwork.
+* Remove the smaller background fill path behind the content.

 ![](https://i.imgur.com/ZOGFrpT.png)